Rillieux/PhotoSelectAndCrop/README.md

 Using CoreData, one might do the following.
 Define two entities: `Contact` and `ProfileImage`, where `Contact` has a `To One` relationship to `ProfileImage`.
 The `ProfileImage` entity should have properties that can be mapped to the variables provided to the `ImageDisplay` struct after the user has selected an image from their library.

-Then, an `ImageAttributes` struct must be made, initialized with the properties from the Core Data entity.
-This `ImageAttributes` struct is then passed to the `ImageDisplay` as in the above code.
+Then, an `ImageAttributes` class should be initialized with the properties from the Core Data entity.
+This `ImageAttributes` class is then passed to the `ImagePane` as in the above code.
 For the nil case, a second `ImageAttributes` struct is initialzed, this time with a default image named `avatar` which was saved to the project's Image Assets folder.

-An `ImageAttributes` struct can easily be defined as a placeholder.
+An `ImageAttributes` object can easily be defined as a placeholder.

 With an SF Symbol: `let placeholderAperture = ImageAttributes(withSFSymbol: "camera.aperture")`